-Compared to the rest of the Metropolitan Los Angeles market, the Civic Center submarket has less expensive rates, so you should have no trouble finding a great deal in this undervalued region.
+Compared to the rest of the Metropolitan Los Angeles market, the Civic Center submarket has smaller rates, so you should have no trouble finding a great deal in this undervalued region.

-In the last 90 days, 5 listings have been made available, which means listings are probably leasing quickly.
-You'll want to be prepared to tour spaces as quick as possible.
+In the last 90 days, 1 listings have been made available, which means new availabilities are probably going fast.
+You'll want to be prepared to make an offer immediately.
+About 300% of the listings in the Civic Center are subleases, so you might be able to sign a shorter term by taking over a previous lease.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 11,000 sqft, there are still 0 new listings below 2,000 sqft.
-Most buildings in this region are approximately 2 stories.
-Most buildings in this market were built in 1981 and are Class B.
+Even though the median size is 13,270 sqft, there are still 0 new availabilities below 2,000 sqft.
+Most properties in this region are around 3 floors.
+Most buildings in this region were built in 1971 and are Class B.